andreicadar/Price-Web-Scrapper/README.md

 # WebScrapper

-Simple webscrapper using python and `beautifulsoup4` and used `matplotlib` to plot the price graphs
+Simple webscrapper using python and `beautifulsoup4` and used `matplotlib` to plot the price graphs.
+It monitors the evolution of prices of a set of products.

 ## Usage